John Heartfield is known:

 Heartfield life was an example of artistic genius combined with a heroism that went far beyond the required courage of any great artist.

 Heartfield’s anti-fascist anti-Nazi art became famous on both sides of the Atlantic before and during WW2.
 Heartfield used fascists’ own words and images against them.
-His message was clear: “You must fight or escape or both.”
+His message was clear: “You must oppose this madness, escape, or do both.”

 Heartfield’s genius reached its zenith with the art that expressed his hatred of fascists, especially Adolf Hitler and The Third Reich.
 From 1930 to 1938, Heartfield designed 240 pieces of anti-Nazi art for the AIZ [Arbeiter Illustrierte Zeitung], a magazine published by the New German Press, which was run by the political activist Willi Münzenberg.
 The AIZ had a significant readership in Weimar-era Germany.
 It may easily have had the second highest circulation in Germany in the early nineteen thirties.
 After the National Socialists took control, the AIZ was published for German readers in Czechoslovakia, Austria, Switzerland, and Eastern France.